 The Baringo Fishing Competition’s vision of promoting conservation through best fishing practices and consistent re-stocking can only be effective if the approach can be monitored and evaluated over time.
 The fishing data gathered as a result of the competition (fish species, weight, and distribution) will be an important tool to monitor the health of the fish populations – similar to the way a game count is used to monitor terrestrial wildlife populations within reserves and game parks.

 To aid in the gathering of fishing information and to help with data analysis, we have been working on a Kenyan Fishing Data App specifically designed for the local environment.
 The mobile app allows users to quickly, easily and precisely log their catches using geolocation.
-Using the latest web technologies, the app works with multiple platforms and devices and, most importantly, is not dependant on a steady internet connection.The app allows any fisherman or woman to log their catch, after which the data is stored locally until the device detects a steady internet connection, at which point, all the data is uploaded to the cloud.
+Using the latest web technologies, the app works with multiple platforms and devices and, most importantly, is not dependent on a steady internet connection.The app allows any fisherman or woman to log their catch, after which the data is stored locally until the device detects a steady internet connection, at which point, all the data is uploaded to the cloud.
 While currently still in the development process, we plan to test a BETA version of the app during the competition.
-To access the web version please visit http://map.baringofishing.com or you can download the android version through the Google Play Store.

 The Baringo Fishing Association